felipemaciasventura/snowflake_nlp_agent_v2/WARP.md

 ## Project Overview

 This is a **Snowflake NLP Agent v2** - a Streamlit-based application that provides natural language processing capabilities for interacting with Snowflake databases.
-The application uses LangChain framework with Groq LLM services to enable natural language queries against Snowflake data warehouses.
+The application uses LangChain framework with **dual LLM support** (Groq/Llama + Google Gemini) and **hybrid query detection** to enable intelligent natural language queries against Snowflake data warehouses.

 ## Development Commands